apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>monitor is a switch to enable monitoring and is set as false by default.
-KubeBlocks provides an extension mechanism to support component level monitoring, which will scrape metrics auto or manually from servers in component and export metrics to Time Series Database.</p>
+<p>monitor is a switch to enable monitoring and is set as false by default.<br />KubeBlocks provides an extension mechanism to support component level monitoring,<br />which will scrape metrics auto or manually from servers in component and export<br />metrics to Time Series Database.</p><br />
 </td>
 </tr>
 <tr>